umount-test-opts

 Background

 The -O option provided by umount(8) unmounts file systems by mount options.
 This is implemented by checking the mount options of a file system against a provided pattern.
-The function which performs this comparison is called mnt_match_options() in util-linux.
-Vanilla BusyBox does not provide this feature but I have written a patch which adds this feature to Busybox.
+The function that performs this comparison is called mnt_match_options() in util-linux.
+Vanilla BusyBox does not provide this feature, but I have written a patch that adds this feature to BusyBox.
 The corresponding function is called fsopts_matches in my patch.
 This is an attempt to check if my BusyBox implementation of this feature is “correct”.
 This setup has found one undefined behavior bug in util-linux and two functional errors in my BusyBox patch.

 Setup

-The setup provided here uses symbolic execution with KLEE to ensure that both implementations always return the same value for the same input strings via assert(3):
+The setup provided here uses symbolic execution with KLEE to ensure that both implementations always return the same value for the same input strings via an assertion in the test harness:

 assert(mnt_match_options(options, pattern) == fsopts_matches(options, pattern));

-This is a well-known idea which is already mentioned in the original KLEE paper (Section 5.5).
-For two 8 byte inputs KLEE finds 485846 execution paths for this assertion under the constraints mentioned below.
-On all of these execution paths the assertion holds.
+This is a well-known idea that is already mentioned in the original KLEE paper (Section 5.5).
+For two 7 byte inputs, KLEE finds 70119 execution paths for this assertion under the constraints mentioned below.
+On all of these execution paths, the assertion holds.
+On an AMD Ryzen 5700, this takes around 4 minutes.

 Usage